WadeBarnes/indy-node/docs/source/NewNetwork/NewNetwork.md

 It goes more into details than [Starting a Network](../start-nodes.md).
 These instructions are intended to be used for a distributed or “production” level environment, but can be adapted to be used to build a private network.

-It is heavily based on [Create New Indy Network](https://docs.google.com/document/d/1XE2QOiGWuRzWdlxiI9LrG9Am9dCfPXBXnv52wGHorNE).
+It is heavily based on [Create New Indy Network](https://docs.google.com/document/d/1XE2QOiGWuRzWdlxiI9LrG9Am9dCfPXBXnv52wGHorNE) and the [Steward Validator Preparation Guide v3](https://docs.google.com/document/d/18MNB7nEKerlcyZKof5AvGMy0GP9T82c4SWaxZkPzya4).

 ## Steps